 In the United States, preeclampsia occurs in 3 to 4 percent of pregnancies.
 Most cases occur at or near term (after 37 weeks of pregnancy), although 10 percent of cases occur before 34 weeks of pregnancy.

 Chronic hypertension — Chronic hypertension is defined as a blood pressure ≥140/90 mmHg diagnosed before pregnancy, before the 20th week of pregnancy, or that persists more than 12 weeks after delivery.

-Chronic hypertension with superimposed preeclampsia — This refers to a woman with chronic hypertension who develops signs of preeclampsia after the 20th week of pregnancy.
+Chronic hypertension with superimposed preeclampsia — This term describes a woman with chronic hypertension who develops signs of preeclampsia after the 20th week of pregnancy.

 Gestational hypertension — Women with gestational hypertension have all of the following:

-Over time, some pregnant women with gestational hypertension will develop proteinuria and be considered preeclamptic, while others will be diagnosed with chronic hypertension because of persistently high blood pressure after delivery.
+Over time, some pregnant women with gestational hypertension will develop proteinuria or other signs of preeclampsia and be considered preeclamptic, while others will be diagnosed with chronic hypertension because of persistently high blood pressure after delivery.

 WOMEN AT RISK FOR PREECLAMPSIA

 There are no tests that can reliably predict who will get preeclampsia, and there is no way to prevent it.
 Women with one or more of the following characteristics have an increased risk of developing preeclampsia:

 ●First pregnancy (excluding miscarriages)

 ●High blood pressure, kidney disease, lupus, or diabetes prior to pregnancy